hzdg/cas-maestro/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CAS Maestro is a WordPress plugin that allows you to configure your centralized authentication service, CAS, for an integrated log in with WordPress.
-CAS Maestro also provides the possibility to connect to a LDAP server.
+CAS Maestro allows you to configure your centralized authentication service, CAS, for an integrated log in with WordPress.
+LDAP is optional.

 == Description ==